oneoffcoder/docker-containers/spark-jupyter/README.md

 * [Spark History](http://localhost:18080)
 * [Jupyter Lab](http://localhost:8888)

 As can be seen, Jupyter Lab is running on port `8888`.
 An example notebook is mounted at `/root/ipynb`.
 To get the PySpark code to run, you will have to upload the `data.csv` file to HDFS first.
+[View the example notebook](https://nbviewer.jupyter.org/github/oneoffcoder/docker-containers/blob/master/spark-jupyter/ubuntu/root/ipynb/demo.ipynb?flush_cache=true).

 # Docker